projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

       .. figure:: images/click_import_board_info_button.png
          :align: center

    #.
-Upload the board info you have generated from the ACRN config tool.
+Upload the board XML you have generated from the ACRN board inspector.

    #.
-After board info is uploaded, you will see the board name from the
+After board XML is uploaded, you will see the board name from the
       Board info list.
 Select the board name to be configured.

       .. figure:: images/select_board_info.png
          :align: center

 #.
-Load or create the scenario setting by selecting among the following:
+Load or create the scenario configuration by selecting among the following:

    - Choose a scenario from the **Scenario Setting** menu that lists all user-defined scenarios for the board you selected in the previous step.

-   - Click the **Create a new scenario** from the **Scenario Setting** menu to dynamically create a new scenario setting for the current board.
+   - Click the **Create a new scenario** from the **Scenario Setting** menu to dynamically create a new scenario configuration for the current board.

-   - Click the **Load a default scenario** from the **Scenario Setting** menu, and then select one default scenario setting to load a default scenario setting for the current board.
+   - Click the **Load a default scenario** from the **Scenario Setting** menu, and then select one default scenario configuration to load a predefined scenario XML for the current board.

-   The default scenario configuration XMLs are located at ``misc/vm_configs/xmls/config-xmls/[board]/``.
-   We can edit the scenario name when creating or loading a scenario.
+   The default scenario XMLs are located at ``misc/config_tools/data/[board]/``.
+You can edit the scenario name when creating or loading a scenario.
 If the current scenario name is duplicated with an existing scenario setting name, rename the current scenario name or overwrite the existing one after the confirmation message.

    .. figure:: images/choose_scenario.png
       :align: center

    Note that you can also use a customized scenario XML by clicking **Import XML**.
-The configuration app automatically directs to the new scenario XML once the import is complete.
+The configuration editor automatically directs to the new scenario XML once the import is complete.

 #.
 The configurable items display after one scenario is created, loaded,